XnonXte/XnonBot/README.md

 --------------------------------------------------

 Logo: https://cdn.discordapp.com/attachments/944147343140327465/1106659505711878154/xnonbot.png
-Hit me on discord if you want to contribute on this project!
+Hit me up on discord (XnonXte#2517) if you want to contribute on this project!